Undergraduate Program in Communication Disorders

-Students cannot enroll in CDI 325, 345 or 400-level CDI courses until they have been admitted to the undergraduate communication disorders program.
+Students cannot enroll in any 400-level CDI courses until they have been admitted to the undergraduate communication disorders program.
 All students who have an overall grade point average or 3.0 or better will be admitted once they have completed 40 semester hours.

 Once admitted to the program, the student must maintain an overall GPA of 3.0 and an area GPA of 3.0.
 Any student whose GPA falls below this minimum will not be allowed to take further CDI courses until the GPA meets the requirement or until the students has met with the program's retention committee.